Battle of the Green Fork

 With the Riverlands forces scattered, most of their land under Lannister control, and Riverrun besieged by Ser Jaime Lannister's host, Lord Tywin Lannister occupies the ruby ford over the Trident.
 He plans to intercept the Stark host at the only crossing available to them over the Trident, other than the Twins, where Lord Walder Frey remains neutral in the conflict and is thought unlikely to join them.

 However, Catelyn Tully persuades the Freys to join Robb Stark's side, opening the way over the Twins.
 Robb, who does not wish to stake everything on one battle with Tywin, splits his host in two.
-The foot and one tenth of the horse under Lord Roose Bolton march down the kingsroad to engage Tywin, while Robb himself commands the rest of the cavalry and crosses at the Twins, in the hope of lifting the siege of Riverrun by taking Jaime unawares.
+The foot and one tenth of the horse under Lord Roose Bolton march down the kingsroad east of the Green Fork to engage Tywin, while Robb himself commands the rest of the cavalry and crosses west of the river, in the hope of lifting the siege of Riverrun by taking Jaime unawares.

 The Stark army, commanded by Lord Roose Bolton, marches throughout the night in an effort to take the Lannister army by surprise.
 They arrive in the early morning and launch their attack.
 However, the Lannister army arrays itself in time to meet them.